-This article was first published Abdul Haq Compier, "Rhazes in the Renaissance of Andreas Vesalius", Medical History, 2012, 56: 3–25.
-View the original article as PDF and for source here PDF.
+This article, "Rhazes in the Renaissance of Andreas Vesalius", was published in Medical History, 2012, 56: 3–25.
+Click here to view the publisher’s page, and view the original article as PDF and for source here PDF.

 Andreas Vesalius, Paraphrasis in nonum librum Rhazae medici arabis clariss. ad regem Almansorem (Basel: Robert Winter, 1537), title page.
 Courtesy: Leiden University Library, obj. nr.
 607F21. and Andreas Vesalius, Paraphrasis… (Louvain: In officina Rutgeri Rescii, 1537), fol.
 18r.
 Showing 'Galen' spelled in capital letters, the capitals disappeared in the subsequent Basel edition.
 Courtesy: Google Books.
 Read online here.